PeacefulCoder/EFRI/R Script/README.md

 - The R Notebook and HTML output of this notebook is shared in this folder
-- The HTML output cannot be opened in GitHub due to its size.
+- The Complete HTML file cannot be previewed in GitHub due to its size.
 The file can be viewed by downloading.